it-innovation/EXPERImonitor/README-src.txt

 Licences
 ========
-The licence for this software is LGPL v2.1 (see LICENSE.txt).
+The licence for this software is LGPL v2.1 (see LICENSE.txt file in each component's folder).
 A complete list of licences for this software and associated third party software can be found in the 'licenses' folder.

 Documentation
 =============
 The ECC documentation can be found in the 'docs' folder.

 Javadoc for the source code may be found in 'javadoc' folder.